syndit/com.synditcorp.ruleengine/README.md

 ## Keep it simple

-The Syndit Rule Engine code is intended to be very simple, with the JSON definition document providing the intelligence.
+The Syndit Rule Engine code is intended to be very simple, with the definition document providing the intelligence.
 Over the years, the core Engine has not changed, only fields have been added, like passFlag and passScore.
 So, avoid the temptation of coding changes to the Engine's functionality when a little bit of creativity with the definition document or a new handler can provide the solution.

 ## Document structure